Pregnancy Journey

 Surprisingly, the most unpleasant symptoms of pregnancy are some of the signs of a healthy pregnancy.
 Sore and enlarged breasts, increased vaginal discharge, nausea and exhaustion are all signs of a healthy pregnancy as they indicate a surge of pregnancy hormones in the body and that the body is adapting well to pregnancy.

-Some of the warning signs of an unhealthy pregnancy include bleeding, severe nausea and vomiting, a significant decline in foetal activity, a persistent & severe headache, sudden swelling on the face, hands & legs and visual disturbances.
+Some of the warning signs of an unhealthy pregnancy include bleeding, severe nausea and vomiting, a significant decline in fetal activity, a persistent & severe headache, sudden swelling on the face, hands & legs and visual disturbances.
 In case you notice any of these signs, call your doctor immediately.

 Trending Articles